 Consider Scene Controls

 Modern lighting automation includes the possibility of controlling multiple light sources with a single control.
-With LED lights you can even often control the color of the light.
+With LED lights and LED dimmer lights, you can even often control the color of the light.
 “Scenes” might include general daytime and general evening, TV watching, reading or crafts time, cooking preparation time, eating times.